 VLAN = Broadcast Domain = Subnet

 This means that if we have nodes connected in different VLANs, they most probably are part of different subnets.
-If we take the topology shown in Figure 1 for example, we have four clients in VLAN10 with addresses in subnet 192.168.1.0/24 and four servers in VLAN20 with addresses in 10.1.0.0/24.
+If we take the topology shown in Figure 1, for example, we have four clients in VLAN10 with addresses in subnet 192.168.1.0/24 and four servers in VLAN20 with addresses in 10.1.0.0/24.
 Therefore, the communication between the two VLANs must be handled by a device that can perform IP routing between subnets.
-This device must have an IP address in each network and clients need to then use these addresses as their default gateways respectively.
+This device must have an IP address in each network and clients need then to use these addresses as their default gateways respectively.

-- Multilayer Switch (Layer 3 switch) - MLS switches work at both Layer 2 and Layer 3 of the OSI model.
+• Multilayer Switch (Layer 3 switch) - MLS switches work at both Layer 2 and Layer 3 of the OSI model.
 They can switch frames and perform IP routing between VLANs.
 We are examining this InterVLAN routing technique in our next lesson.

-- Router - There are two ways to use a router as a device that performs IP routing between VLANs.
+• Router - There are two ways to use a router as a device that performs IP routing between VLANs.

-- Connecting a router with a single link to a switch trunk port and defining sub-interfaces for each vlan.
+• Connecting a router with a single link to a switch trunk port and defining sub-interfaces for each vlan.
 An IP address is then configured on each sub-interface from the respective VLAN.
-This technique is called router-on-a-stick (ROAS) because there is only one physical link between the router and the switch as you can see in figure 1.
+This technique is called router-on-a-stick (ROAS) because there is only one physical link between the router and the switch, as you can see in Figure 1.

 What is router-on-a-stick?

 Router-on-a-stick (ROAS) is a technique to connect a router with a single physical link to a switch and perform IP routing between VLANs.
 From the switch's perspective, this physical link is configured as a trunk port allowing all VLANs that are going to be routed.
 From the router's perspective, this physical interface is represented as multiple virtual sub-interfaces, one for each VLAN.
-An IP address from each VLAN is then configured on each sub-interface and the router performs IP routing between connected networks.
+An IP address from each VLAN is then configured on each sub-interface, and the router performs IP routing between connected networks.

 From the router's perspective, all frames are coming in tagged.
-Therefore, based on this tag the router can differentiate which incoming frames are part of which VLAN.
-Knowing the VLAN number of each frame, the router knows also which subnet it is part of, because VLAN = Broadcast Domain = Subnet.
+Therefore, based on this tag, the router can differentiate which incoming frames are part of which VLAN.
+Knowing the VLAN number of each frame, the router also knows which subnet it is part of because VLAN = Broadcast Domain = Subnet.
 Having this logic in mind, we can create a virtual interface on the router that treats all frames tagged with VLAN 10 as connected to a virtual interface Gi0/0.10 and all frames tagged with VLAN20 as connected to sub-interface Gi0/0.20.

-Router1(config)#interface GigabitEthernet 0/0.10
+Router1(config)# interface GigabitEthernet 0/0.10

-Router1(config-subif)#encapsulation dot1Q ?
+Router1(config-subif)# encapsulation dot1Q ?

 <1-4094> IEEE 802.1Q VLAN ID

-Router1(config-subif)#encapsulation dot1Q 10
+Router1(config-subif)# encapsulation dot1Q 10

 Physical diagram